Kyle-James-Vanburen/Car-Rental-Project/README.md

 ## A fully organized, functional, and dynamic Excel dashboard project.
 Which helped build the informative PowerPoint to bring profitableness to the Lariat Car Rentals business team.

+Their business management team wants to know what vehicles and branches are outperforming the rest in gross and net revenue.
+They also want to know what vehicles are rented more frequently and longer.

+Their primary business objective is to get strategies on how to minimize cost and maximize profit.

 This project is broken up into seven KEY color coded Excel worksheets.
 GREEN for strategies.
 ORANGE for car insights.
 And BLUE for Branch insights.

 BELLOW is a more informative insight on those seven sheets!